In my family growing up, Valentine’s Day was pretty mellow.

 5. Valentine’s Day Dinner

-At dinner on Valentine’s Day, everyone shares something specific that they really love about the person to their left (or right, take your pick!).
+At dinner on Valentine’s Day (when restaurant waits are 2+ hours!), we stay home for a nice dinner and everyone shares something specific that they really love about the person to their left (or right, take your pick!).
 I like to make a dinner that the family especially loves (one year I did take-and-bake heart shaped pizza which was a big favorite – and so easy!).
 I heard of a family that always has a candlelight dinner on Valentine’s Day and I think we’ll try that this year as well.
 Candlelight isn’t just for romance – it’s great whenever you want to create a calm and different ambiance for dinner.
+I love the beautiful family Valentine’s Day dinners that Emily shares on her blog here.
+Here’s one photo from her blog:

 6. Valentine’s Notes